 Make sure every financial transaction you do is in writing, signed by all parties.
 Keep your finances organized with file folders for your receipts, contracts, financial agreements, payments, etc.

-Women don’t work towards financial independence
+4. Not working towards financial independence

 “If you’re not accumulating the amount of money you need to be financially independent, ask yourself why,” writes Frankel in Nice Girls Don’t Get Rich.
 “Are you better at playing the role of ‘nice girl’ than you are at playing the financial game?”